 "Reforms - we are there.
 The contingency mechanism - we are almost there.
 And the debt issue - we are starting the discussion," he said.

-, where tens of thousands took to the streets to reject a new series of pension cuts and tax hikes.
+The meeting followed days of protests in Greece, where tens of thousands took to the streets to reject a new series of pension cuts and tax hikes.

 Despite the protests, Greek lawmakers adopted a package of reform measures earlier on Monday, thanks to the ruling far-left Syriza party's slim majority in the 300-seat parliament.
 All the opposition parties voted against the bill.